desanker/malawi/README.md

-# Automated scholarly manuscripts on GitHub
+# Automated Open NAP manuscripts on GitHub

 <!-- usage note: edit the H1 title above to personalize the manuscript -->